-1. The Office of Recipient Rights shall initiate immediate investigation of reports of recipient abuse or neglect through a prompt and thorough review of the allegations and in a manner that is fair to both the recipient alleged to have been abused and the charged workforce member, volunteer, or agent of a provider.
+1. The Office of Recipient Rights shall initiate immediate investigation of reports of recipient abuse or neglect through a prompt and thorough review of the allegations and in a manner that is fair to both the recipient alleged to have been abused and the charged employee, volunteer, or agent of a provider.

-2. Workforce members of the Office of Recipient Rights shall be given unimpeded access to all workforce members, all recipients, all provider sites, and any evidence determined as necessary by the office to carry out a thorough and independent investigation of allegations of abuse or neglect or allegations of other of rights violations. workforce members, contract Workforce members, and volunteers are required to be available, cooperate, and respond as requested, both orally and in writing, to questions put forth by investigators from the Office of Recipient Rights and other authorized investigative agencies.
+2. Employees of the Office of Recipient Rights shall be given unimpeded access to all employees, all recipients, all provider sites, and any evidence determined as necessary by the office to carry out a thorough and independent investigation of allegations of abuse or neglect or allegations of other of rights violations.
+Employees, contract employees, and volunteers are required to be available, cooperate, and respond as requested, both orally and in writing, to questions put forth by investigators from the Office of Recipient Rights and other authorized investigative agencies.